JoseCanova/JoseCanova/README.md

 Decompose the task of clean code and fix all the mess using unit tests. (and thank god) still writing and thinking.
 SnakeCase the zigzag of nonsense... i remember this text... still exists?

+I received an email in matter of fact 2..
+Finally someone understood the obvious.. i need a economic advisor. to take care of my wallyet... :-) Someone thinking... "im not gangster youre not a gangster , lets fix this economic trouble".

 Which db diagram represents transitions on relational databases.
 Entity-Relationship?
 That is repreeentented by the constraints